Marriage and Family Therapy

 Degree Types: MS

-The Master of Science in Marriage and Family Therapy (MSMFT) is a terminal degree leading to state licensure as a marriage and family therapist.
-The program emphasizes couple and family therapy and provides training in individual therapy.
-It is designed for students drawn to the field of mental health with a passion for relationships.
+The Master of Science in Marriage and Family Therapy (MSMFT) is a COAMFTE accredited terminal degree program.
+With this degree, following a period of post-graduate supervised practice, graduates can become licensed as a marriage and family therapist.
+The program is designed for students drawn to the field of mental health who have a passion for treating relationships.

-Our program embraces the scientist-practitioner model.
-We train students to become practitioners who can apply empirically based knowledge and techniques to solve client problems.
-Study includes a comprehensive 23-course curriculum and an intensive clinical internship, in which students log a minimum of 500 clinical hours, including at least 400 face-to-face hours with clients, of which, at least 200 are conducted with couples and families.
+The program prepares students by using a 21st century approach to therapy developed over 25 years at The Family Institute.
+Known as Integrative Systemic Therapy, this approach produces therapists who skillfully deliver family, couple and individual therapy.
+The program is also research informed meaning that we teach therapists to use research to help clients solve problems.
+The program includes a comprehensive 16-course curriculum and 6 quarters of an intensive clinical internship.
+During the internships students conduct therapy with clients in the Institute’s own clinic.
+Students conduct 500 hours of therapy, including at least 400 face-to-face hours with clients, of which, at least 200 are conducted with couples and families.
 Students will also receive more than 250 hours of group and individual supervision.

 This full-time program is completed in two years, including the summer following the first year.